-Between 2005 and 30 June 2017, the average premium for a project certificate increased by 67 per cent increase (in nominal terms).
-This may in part be due to an increase in the average value of a project (39 per cent) and in part due to insurers' revisiting their assessment of the risk for DBI.
-Figure 3.3 illustrates the quarterly changes of the average premium for a project certificate over the last 12 years.
-Average premiums fell between 2005 and 2008, possibly due to strong competitive pressures and the newness of the DBI market at the time.
+Despite decreases in recent years, the average premium of a project certificate increased by 28 per cent (in nominal terms) between 2005 and 30 June 2018.
+This may in part be due to an increase in the average project value (56 per cent) and in part due to insurers' revisiting their assessment of the risk for DBI.

-Premiums began to rise between 2008 and 2010 and were volatile between June 2010 and December 2011.
-By this time, all but one of the competing insurers had stopped offering DBI, and the VMIA was brought in by the government to maintain supply.
+Figure 3.3 illustrates the quarterly changes of the average premium for a project certificate over the last 13 years.
+It shows the average premium decreasing in 2017 and 2018.
+This coincided with two new insurers entering the DBI market and the VMIA establishing a new system for selling DBI.
+Before 2017, the figure shows average premiums have often increased, although they decreased between 2005 and 2008, possibly due to competitive pressures and the newness of the DBI market at the time.
+Average premiums then rose between 2008 and 2010 and were volatile between June 2010 and December 2011.
+By this time, all but one of the competing insurers had stopped offering DBI and the VMIA was brought in by the government to maintain supply.
 In its first year, the VMIA adopted QBE's premium rates before later issuing its own premium schedules.
-This in turn saw more steady increases in premiums over the next five years (2011 to 2016).
+This then saw more steady increases in average premiums from 2011 to 2016.